securitytemplates/sectemplates/incident-response/v1/Incident_response_definitions_and_severity_levels.md

 # Incident response levels
 It is strongly encouraged that you insert these security incident response levels into your existing incident response process vs having a second stand alone document.
-This enables 1 central view for different categories of incidents, with clear criteria for non security stakeholders to determine if an incident is security in nature.
+This enables 1 central view for different categories of incidents, with clear criteria for non security stakeholders to determine if an incident is security in nature. <br><br>

+We also recommend customization of the table below, that align closely with your business objectives and risk concerns (e.g. data exposure, money loss, physical security concerns, etc..).

 | Severity| Criteria description | Impacts| Notifications required|Examples|
 |---------|----------------------|-------|------------------------|---------|